Donald McIntyre: International

-McIntyre first appeared at the Metropolitan Opera in New York City in 1975, as Wotan in Das Rheingold, and performed there until 1996, appearing as Pizarro in Fidelio, as Sarastro in Mozart's Die Zauberflöte and as Orest in Elektra by R. Strauss.
+When Pierre Boulez conducted a recording of Debussy's Pelléas et Mélisande in 1969/70, he engaged McIntyre among world stars for the dark role of Golaud.
+He first appeared at the Metropolitan Opera in New York City in 1975, as Wotan in Das Rheingold, and performed there until 1996, appearing as Pizarro in Fidelio, as Sarastro in Mozart's Die Zauberflöte and as Orest in Elektra by R. Strauss.
 He performed in the opening performance of the restored Zürich Opernhaus in 1984 as Hans Sachs in Wagner's Die Meistersinger von Nürnberg, a role that he repeated successfully at the Wellington Opera House.
 He appeared in 1989 at the Royal Opera House in Berio's Un re in ascolto, repeated in 1991 at the Opéra Bastille.
-He performed as Telramund at the Teatro San Carlos in Lisbon in 1991, and as Moses in Schoenberg's Moses und Aron in London in 1992, as Sachs at the Metropolitan Opera in 1992, as Gurnemanz in Parsifal at the Antwerp Opera in 1996, and as Trulove in Strawinskys The Rake's Progress at the Théâtre du Châtelet.
-He performed at La Scala in Milan as the Old Servant in Elektra in 2014.
+He performed as Telramund at the Teatro San Carlos in Lisbon in 1991, and as Moses in Schoenberg's Moses und Aron in London in 1992, as Sachs at the Metropolitan Opera in 1992, as Gurnemanz in Parsifal at the Antwerp Opera in 1996, and as Trulove in Stravinsky's The Rake's Progress at the Théâtre du Châtelet.
+He performed at La Scala in Milan as the Old Servant in Elektra in 2014, making the scene of recognising Orest a stunning moment.

-Personal life
+Personal life and death

 In 1961, McIntyre married Jill Redington; the couple had three children.
+The marriage ended in divorce.
+In 2014, he married Bettina Jablonski.

 McIntyre died in Munich on 13 November 2025, at the age of 91.